 Further Reading for Visiting Edinburgh

-And that sums up my tips on finding the best photography locations in Edinburgh!
-But that’s not all.
-We’ve got a lot of content we’ve put together, both about photography and visiting the UK, that we think you’ll find useful – plus some external links as well.
-Here it is:
+And that wraps up my tips on the best photography locations in Edinburgh.
+We’ve put together a fair bit of further content on photography and on visiting the UK that you might find useful, plus some external resources.

-- I have a number of articles dedicated to helping you improve your photography, including how to pick the best camera for travel, tips for cold weather photography and reasons you need a tripod for your photography.
+- I have a whole category of articles dedicated to improving your photography, including how to pick the best camera for travel, tips for cold weather photography, and the case for why you need a tripod.

-- This is just one in my series of detailed photography location guides, which you can use to help you find the perfect shot in locations around the world!
+- This is one in my series of detailed photography location guides, covering destinations all over the world.

-- For Edinburgh, we have a number of detailed posts to help you get the most out of your stay in this beautiful city.
-These include a two day Edinburgh itinerary, a guide to Things to do in Edinburgh, suggestions for Getting off the beaten path in Edinburgh, our ideas of the best day trips from Edinburgh, as well as a guide to visiting Edinburgh for the Festivals and spending Christmas in Edinburgh.
+- For Edinburgh specifically, we have a two day Edinburgh itinerary, a guide to things to do in Edinburgh, suggestions for getting off the beaten path in Edinburgh, our pick of the best day trips from Edinburgh, plus guides to visiting Edinburgh for the August festivals and Christmas in Edinburgh.

-- Since you’re in Scotland already for this location guide, check out some of our Scotland content, including:
+- You’re in Scotland for this location guide, so worth a look at the rest of our Scotland content:

-- A detailed guide to the highlights of the epic North Coast 500 road trip, as well as accommodation options along the route, photography highlights of the NC500, and the ultimate NC500 planning guide
+- A guide to the highlights of the North Coast 500 road trip, plus accommodation options along the route, photography highlights of the NC500, and the full NC500 planning guide

-- A two day Glasgow and Loch Lomond Itinerary, our guide to Glasgow, as well as ten things to do in Loch Lomond and the Trossachs National Park
+- A two-day Glasgow and Loch Lomond itinerary, our guide to Glasgow, and ten things to do in Loch Lomond and the Trossachs National Park

-- A Guide to Touring the Scottish Borders, as well as a 5 Day Isle of Skye and Highlands itinerary
+- A guide to touring the Scottish Borders and a 5-day Isle of Skye and Highlands itinerary

 - Itineraries for one week in the UK and two weeks in the UK

-- Our series of London itineraries including One Day, Two Day, and Six Day London Itineraries
+- Our London itinerary series: One Day, Two Day, and Six Day

 - The Best Photography Locations in London